andrecastillo/pyGptSummarizer/README.md

 # Usage

-From the root of the project, after you've put in all the necessary values into your local .env file, just run `python main.py`
+From the root of the project, after you've put in all the necessary values into your local .env file, run:

+`python main.py`

-Or If you are in Ubuntu.
+Or If you are in Ubuntu:

 `python3 main.py`